“The heavens are telling the glory of God; and the firmament proclaims his handiwork.” (Psalm 19:1)

 - Graph paper, preferably 4 square per inch

-- Various household materials required for labs.
+- Household materials required for labs.
 These will be low-cost, easily-accessible materials, to be outlined throughout the year.

 Computer: You will need a stable, reliable computer, running with a processor with a speed of 1 GHz or better on one of the following operating systems: Mac OS X with Mac OS 10.7 or later; Windows 8, 7, Vista (with SP1 or later), or XP (with SP3 or later).
 We do not recommend using an iPad or other tablet for joining classes.
 An inexpensive laptop or netbook would be much better solutions, as they enable you to plug an Ethernet cable directly into your computer.
 Please note that Chromebooks are allowed but not preferred, as they do not support certain features of the Zoom video conference software such as breakout sessions and annotation, which may be used by our teachers for class activities.